 In IELTS Reading, the short-answer question is a very common question and it is one of those questions where you can easily save enough time.
-Time-saving in IELTS Reading can make a magic-difference in your expected score.
-This post will focus on this question and show you some of the best techniques which you can apply in this question-type and get benefited.
+Time-saving in IELTS Reading can make a magic difference in your expected score.
+This post will focus on this question and show you some of the best techniques which you can apply to this question-type and get benefited.

-A short-answer question is a conditional question, which is generally given as a singular open question or as fill in the blanks.
-In this type of question, you are given questions containing a special condition which you need to follow to write the answer.
+A short-answer question is a conditional question, which is generally given as a singular open question or as fill-in-the-blanks.
+In this type of question, you are given questions containing a special condition that you need to follow to write the answer.
 The conditions may be:

 Write NO MORE THAN THREE WORDS Or, Write ONE WORD ONLY Or, Write TWO WORDS AND/ OR A NUMBER Or, Write A NUMBER ONLY.

 So, you must maintain the condition as it is in the question.
 If you fail to do so, your answer will be taken as WRONG ANSWER and you will be penalized.
 To explain, if you are given the condition of writing ONE WORD ONLY, you must write one word; you cannot write two or three words for this answer.